privacygmail cleanupemail security

 6. No server-side email storage

-• Only stores: authentication, subscription status, action logs
+• Stores only authentication, subscription status, action logs

 • No email content or metadata on any servers